acostarodrigo/janctionLayer1Node/README.md

 ## Testnet

-Instructions to join the testnet and contribute with your own node will be available soon.
+Instructions to join the testnet and contribute with your own node will be available soon!